 Most people who purchase Long-Term Care Insurance are between ages 40 and 70.
 Insurance companies understand that as we get older, we start having some health problems.
 Insurance companies look at health issues or physical disabilities that increase a person's risk of needing care beyond a certain percentage.
 In other words, you don't have to be perfect.

 Many people have high blood pressure and other heart and circulatory issues, including elevated cholesterol.
 In most situations, these are insurable conditions.

 Insurance companies want good control.
 They expect the health issues you have to be stable.
 They will look at the number of medications you use and how well-controlled, and for how long.
 Recent health events or changes in medications may trigger "wait" periods as the companies want stability.

 Even heart attacks and heart surgery, if fully recovered, will be considered by most companies.

 Insurance companies will look at your height and weight.
 Don't worry; overall, the height/weight charts are relatively generous.
 If you have other pre-existing conditions, like diabetes, joint problems, etc., the combination of the health problem with obesity can limit insurability.

-Pain medication will always bring up a yellow flag.
+Pain medication will always bring up a yellow flag but can be considered depending on the medication and the reason for its use.
 However, any current use of opioids can be very problematic.